AMD and Intel constantly compete to deliver the optimal possible performance while maintaining power proportional to efficiency.

 What You Will Need

-Before we can begin this guide, there are a few things you need to have ready:
+Before we can begin this guide, there are a few things you need to have prepared:

 - Monitoring software for temperature, CPU clock, voltage, and power reading. – Recommended: HWiNFO.